bibleexchange/courses/doctrine-1/003_anthropology/002/06_original-condition-of-man.md

 ## Man was created a perfect being.

 The record of Scripture plainly describes that man was not created a simple cell that evolved or any other such theory&#44; but was created perfectly complete and mature.
-There were no flaws in God’s design.
+There were no flaws in God&apos;s design.

 ## Man was created a free moral agent.